10 Summer Wedding Do's and Don'ts

 Don’t forget about your guests’ needs

-Having your wedding in a wide-open field is romantic, says Lord, but you’ll need to ensure that it’s accessible for guests with handicaps, the elderly, children, etc.
+Having your wedding in an open field is romantic, says Lord, but you’ll need to ensure that it’s accessible for guests with handicaps, the elderly, children, etc.

 Don’t say 'I do' during peak heat